Nigam3563/Django-Blog-App/README.md

 This is Django Blog App That are user to Perform CRUD operations

 Technology Used:
-Backend : Python,Django
+Backend : Python,Django,
-Frontend: Django Forms, Bootstarp5
+Frontend: Django Forms, Bootstarp5 ,
 Database:  SqLite
 Version control: Git